 5. Collapsible Chairs

 No camper trip is complete without seating that moves as flexibly as you do.
-Collapsible chairs offer comfort when needed and fold away effortlessly for storage.
+Collapsible chairs give you comfort when you want it and fold away effortlessly the rest of the time.

 Key Design Elements